CtrlK

 Distinctiveness Conflict Risk

-The mention of 'E2B sandboxes' and 'Flow Nexus' adds some distinctiveness as product-specific terms, but 'train and deploy neural networks' is broad enough to overlap with general ML/AI skills.
-The niche is somewhat defined but not sharply delineated.
+The mention of 'E2B sandboxes' and 'Flow Nexus' adds some distinctiveness, but 'train and deploy neural networks' is broad enough to overlap with other ML/AI-related skills.
+The product-specific terms help but the core action description could conflict with general ML skills.

 2 / 3